Samarra

 Samarra (سَامَرَّاء, Sāmarrāʾ) is a city in Iraq.
 It stands on the east bank of the Tigris in the Saladin Governorate, 125 km north of Baghdad.
-The city of Samarra was founded by Abbasid Caliph Al-Mutasim for his Turkish professional army of around 3,000 soldiers which grew to tens of thousands later.
+The modern city of Samarra was founded in 836 by the Abbasid caliph al-Mu'tasim as a new administrative capital and military base.
 In 2003 the city had an estimated population of 348,700.
-During the Iraqi Civil War, Samarra was in the "Sunni Triangle" of resistance.
+During the Iraqi Civil War (2006–08), Samarra was in the "Sunni Triangle" of resistance.

-In medieval times, Samarra was the capital of the Abbasid Caliphate and is the only remaining Islamic capital that retains its original plan, architecture and artistic relics.
-In 2007, UNESCO named Samarra one of its World Heritage Sites.
+The archeological site of Samarra still retains much of the historic city's original plan, architecture and artistic relics.
+In 2007, UNESCO designated it a World Heritage Site.

 History

 Prehistoric Samarra

-The remains of prehistoric Samarra were first excavated between 1911 and 1914 by the German archaeologist Ernst Herzfeld.
+The remains of prehistoric Samarra were first excavated between 1911 and 1914 by the German archaeologist Ernst Herzfeld and Friedrich Sarre.
 Samarra became the type site for the Samarra culture.
 Since 1946, the notebooks, letters, unpublished excavation reports and photographs have been in the Freer Gallery of Art in Washington, D.C.

 The civilization flourished alongside the Ubaid period, as one of the first town states in the Near East.
 It lasted from 5,500 BCE and eventually collapsed in 3,900 BCE.